meta-web/metaweb-schema-ts/README.md

 code instead of API spec.
 But running an untrusted third party code in our app?
 Really, it's not a good idea.
 It's dangerous and it can be a pretty pain in the ass.

-So to solve mentioned issues meta schema is a declarative "language".
+So to solve the mentioned issues meta schema is a declarative "language".
 It just defines a computational graph which transforms input data into an understandable data structure.

 ### How does it work?